tcoats/docker-arohanui/README.md

-# Aroha
+# Arohanui

-Runit, Syslog-ng and Consul with an init script.
+Runit, Syslog-ng and Node.js with an init script.

-This docker is a base docker for some of the MetOcean web-stack.

 ## initsh